sundial-protocol/docs/technical-spec/3-consensus-protocol/3-scheduler.rst

-.. _h:scheduler:

 Scheduler
 =========

-The Midgard scheduler is an L1 mechanism that indicates which operator is assigned to the current shift and controls the transitions to the next shift and next operator.
+The Sundial scheduler is an L1 mechanism that indicates which operator is assigned to the current shift and controls the transitions to the next shift and next operator.
 Whenever a shift ends, the next operator in key-descending order from the list has the exclusive privilege to